madebydawid/madebydawid/README.md

 ## Hi there, I'm Dawid.
 Nice having you here. 👋

 ### 🔭 I’m currently working on making a transition into Cloud Development, focusing on Azure primarily.
-### 🌱 I’m currently studying for AZ-900, while also..
+### 🌱 I’m currently studying for AZ-900, while also occupying myself with home-lab projects.
 ### 💻 Working on my Cloud Resume Challenge.